caioternus/FilterProject/README.md

-- This project shows a responsive web page for product catalog (in this example, watches) developed in JavaScript, HTML and CSS;
+- This project shows a responsive web page for product catalog (ex: watches) developed in JavaScript, HTML and CSS;

 - The user can filter product options by name, category and price range;